- Code KORE3018

 - Areas of interest Asian Languages

 This is an advanced Korean language course, designed for students who have successfully completed Advanced Korean: Film and Society, or have equivalent proficiency.
-The course utilises authentic Korean texts such as historical narratives, articles, editorials, or film/drama reviews, to enhance students’ ability to read and speak Korean at an advanced-competency level.
-The course is largely designed to guide and facilitate students’ active learning to gain advanced level Korean in oral and written forms.
+The course utilises Korean authentic texts such as short stories, editorials, travelogues, essays, cartoons, recipes, or film/drama reviews, to enhance students’ ability to read, speak, and write Korean at a professional level.
+The lecture is largely designed to guide and facilitate students’ active learning to gain advanced level Korean in oral and written forms.

 Upon successful completion, students will have the knowledge and skills to:

-- Independently gather and appraise Korean source materials; summarise, analyse and evaluate the main ideas of complex Korean texts.
+- Independently gather and appraise Korean source materials; summarise and evaluate the main ideas of complex Korean texts.

 On successful completion of this course, students will have the knowledge and skills to engage at an Advanced level of Korean.